-There are many holidays and occasions throughout the year that involve installing special lighting and decorations.
-Here are some tips and guidelines to help keep you and your family safe from electrical hazards when buying and installing lighting and décor for special occasions.
+There are many holidays and occasions that involve decorating with electrical products like special lighting and accessories.
+Follow these tips to help keep you and your family safe from electrical hazards when celebrating your next special occasion.

 Light Up Safely